A recap of the program/presentations at our

 NOVEMBER

-Member Mike Maniatus gave a report with slides of his summer trip to England which included the Woburn Abbey Annual Tiger Moth Rally, and the Shuttleworth collection at Old Warden.
+Member Mike Maniatis gave a report with slides of his summer trip to England which included the Woburn Abbey Annual Tiger Moth Rally, and the Shuttleworth collection at Old Warden.

 OCTOBER